armory/docs/content/en/borealis/borealis-automate/borealis-gh-action.md

       - name: Deployment
         uses: armory/cli-deploy-action@main
         with:
-          clientId: "${{ secrets.CLIENTID }}" # Encrypted client ID that you created in the Armory Cloud Console that has been encrypted with GitHub's encrypted secrets.
-Replace CLIENTD with the name you gave your encrypted secret.
+          clientId: "${{ secrets.<CLIENTID> }}" # Encrypted client ID that you created in the Armory Cloud Console that has been encrypted with GitHub's encrypted secrets.
+Replace <CLIENTD> with the name you gave your encrypted secret.
-          clientSecret:  "${{ secrets.CLIENTSECRET }}" #Client secret that you created in the Armory Cloud Console that has been encrypted with GitHub's encrypted secrets.
-Replace CLIENTSECRET with the name you gave your encrypted secret.
+          clientSecret:  "${{ secrets.<CLIENTSECRET> }}" # Client secret that you created in the Armory Cloud Console that has been encrypted with GitHub's encrypted secrets.
+Replace <CLIENTSECRET> with the name you gave your encrypted secret.
           path-to-file: "/path/to/deployment.yaml" # Path to the deployment file.
 For more information, see the Create a deployment file section.
 ```